-Referring to Figure 1 of the appendix, the power switch module (#5040-0001) provides the pulsed power to the micro-strip transmission line, and in turn to the laser diode.
+Referring to Figure 1 of the appendix, the power switch module (#5040-0055) provides the pulsed power to the micro-strip transmission line, and in turn to the laser diode.
 The current viewing resistor, labeled "CVR", allows the user to monitor the pulse current supplied to the laser diode.

-The power switch module receives support power from the 120VAC line, and high voltage power from the switch mode power supply (#5040-0027).
+The power switch module receives power from the switch mode power supply module (# 5040-0027).
 This module also contains a low voltage power supply, providing support power to the switch mode supply, and an internal oscillator.